 In many cases, law enforcement may gather sufficient legal evidence and verify the perpetrator’s location and identity but lack the legal permission to arrest the individual.
 While some nations have established reciprocal, cross-boundary legal rules with their cyber allies, some countries fail to participate.
 Jurisdiction barriers make it extremely challenging to catch and prosecute cybercriminals.

 Most victims of online cybercrimes never report them creating challenges in tracking and arresting cybercriminals.
 It is understandable why people fail to report them as most are unaware of where to report, and if they do, they rarely get a positive report.
 Failing to report cybercriminals makes it hard to keep an accurate count of solved cybercrimes.
 It also denies law enforcement the opportunity to collect evidence required to track and prosecute masterminds behind an attack.
 Unreported cybercrimes highly contribute to the low numbers of caught cybercriminals and a lower prosecution and conviction rate.

 It has taken decades for legal systems and law enforcement agencies in developed countries to get up to speed on how to prosecute cybercrime.
 Many countries, especially underdeveloped ones, lack strong legal systems and equipped law enforcement departments to catch and convict cybercriminals.

 On the other hand, those with established systems have had to commit a tremendous amount of resources to train law enforcement officers to identify different types of cybercrimes.
-They have also had to overcome challenges in gathering and preserving forensic evidence effectively and hiring, retaining, and training specialized cybercrime investigators.
+They have also had to overcome challenges in gathering and to preserve forensic evidence effectively and hiring, retaining, and training specialized cybercrime investigators.
 After years of runaway cybercrime, it is only now that nations are beginning to comprehend how to arrest and prosecute individuals involved in various cyber crimes successfully.